Toni Tipton-Martin: Awards and honors

-Tipton-Martin is the winner of two James Beard awards.
+Tipton-Martin is the winner of three James Beard awards.
 In 2016, she won the Reference and Scholarship award for The Jemima Code, and Jubilee was awarded Best American Cookbook in 2020.
+In 2025 she received a Lifetime Achievement award.

 She was the 2021 recipient of the Julia Child Award from the Julia Child Foundation for Gastronomy and the Culinary Arts.
-Tipton-Martin is the recipient of the International Association of Culinary Professionals (IACP) Trailblazer Award (2020) and its Book of the Year Award (2020, for Jubilee: Recipes from Two Centuries of African-American Cooking).
+Tipton-Martin is the recipient of the International Association of Culinary Professionals (IACP) Trailblazer Award (2020) and its Book of the Year Award in 2020 for Jubilee.